The Basics of Buoyancy

 So basically, if the force from the weight of an object is greater than the force of the buoyancy, it will sink.
 If the buoyant force is more, then the object will float.

 A way to work out where or not something will float or sink, you need to know how much water (the weight of the water) the item displaces.
-If the object displaces more water that its own weight, it will float, and if it displaces less than its own weight, it will sink.
+If the object displaces more water than its own weight, it will float, and if it displaces less than its own weight, it will sink.
 If the weight of the water displaced is exactly the same as the weight of the object, it will remain suspended at one level.
 This is why huge ships will float, but a nail will sink.
 Despite the huge weight of a ship, its design means it displaces far more water than it weighs.
-The nail however, displaces very little water due to its shape, therefore it sinks.
+The nail, however, displaces very little water due to its shape, therefore it sinks.

 What effects a Scuba Divers buoyancy?